-GPU architectures are based on the Single Instruction Multiple Thread (SIMT) programming model where a group of threads (called warps) execute instructions over a collection of data in parallel (in a lockstep manner).
+GPU architectures are based on the single instruction multiple thread programming model where a group of threads (called warps) execute instructions over a collection of data in parallel (in a lockstep manner).
 These warps are grouped into blocks, which are further grouped into grids.
-In particular, we target the NVIDIA V100 GPU, which consists of 128 KB L1 data and instruction caches per streaming multiprocessor (SM), a multi-banked shared L2 cache (6.1 MB), and 16 GB HBM2 global memory.
-Each SM also has a low latency user-configurable cache called shared memory (each configurable in size up to 96 KB).
+In particular, we target the NVIDIA V100 GPU, which consists of 128 kB of L1 data and instruction caches per streaming multiprocessor (SM), a multibanked shared L2 cache (6.1 MB), and 16-GB HBM2 global memory.
+Each SM also has a lowlatency, user-configurable cache called shared memory (each configurable in size up to 96 kB).
 As we will explain, we tailor our implementations by applying incremental optimizations that are aimed at harnessing these underlying architectural features to speed up our FHE workloads.

-We obtain performance metrics for our kernels using the following tools: the NVIDIA Binary Instrumentation Tool (NVBit) for tracing memory transactions, the Nsight Compute kernel profiler for fetching performance counters, and the Nsight Systems performance analysis tool to obtain kernel scheduler performance and measure synchronization overheads.
+We obtain performance metrics for our kernels using the following tools: the NVIDIA Binary Instrumentation Tool for tracing memory transactions, the Nsight Compute kernel profiler for fetching performance counters, and the Nsight Systems performance analysis tool to obtain kernel scheduler performance and measure synchronization overheads.
 Our experiments provide insights into our kernel implementations and are aimed at mitigating the performance impacts of microarchitectural bottlenecks.
 For all of our implementations, we use BetterBarrett to implement modular multiplication.
-We consider implementations based on both 32bit and 64-bit data types, using 30-bit and 62bit moduli, respectively (the largest permitted bitlengths for BetterBarrett reduction).
+We consider implementations based on both 32-bit and 64-bit data types, using 30-bit and 62-bit moduli, respectively (the largest permitted bit lengths for BetterBarrett reduction).
 We fix $N = 2^{16}$ for the NTT size.
 We use len(Q) = 1860 for the modulus length.
-Using the Residue Number System, this choice of modulus length translates to 62 and 30 limbs for our 32-bit and 64-bit implementations, respectively.
+Using the RNS, this choice of modulus length translates to 62 and 30 limbs for our 32-bit and 64-bit implementations, respectively.
 For each limb, we use the merged NTT algorithm.